JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![Extract from the Mayor's [funding agreement](http://35percent.org/img/standardformagreement2017.pdf)](http://35percent.org/img/larformula.png)

 @.
-This formula conflicts with the formula for the setting of social rents prescribed in the Rent Standard Guidance and will result in LAR rents increasing proportionally by more than social rents year on year.
+This formula conflicts with the formula for the setting of social rents prescribed in the Rent Standard Guidance and will result in LAR rents increasing proportionally by more than social rents year on year, as social rents are required to be reduced by 1% each year (see section 23 of the Welfare, Reform and Work Act 2016).

+@.
 LAR tenure is not social rented tenure required by the AAAP, it is subject to different regulation and legislation (enabling fixed-term rather than secure tenancies, pay to stay, etc).

 @.
 It is also noted that NHHT's revised planning applications for the FDS now include the provision of 'market rent' rather than private for-sale housing.
 This is a breach of the AAAP's tenure requirements, which specifically state 'private homes'.
 Homes rented on short-term tenancies by a housing association at market rent are not interchangeable with private for-sale homes; they are two separate types of tenure for planning purposes (check this?).

 ## Renewable energy requirements
 @ .
 Sustainable development was one of the core principles of the development plan.
 Policy BH6([I] - ENERGY SUPPLY) of the AAAP requires new developments in the core action area to be serviced by one centralised energy plant: